 Thanks to minimally invasive surgery (MIS), it's now possible for some women to avoid having a large incision made to the abdomen to treat common gynecologic conditions.
 Women who receive MIS most often have post-surgery recovery times measured in days, not weeks.

 Women also benefit from minimally invasive (or laparoscopic) gynecologic surgery because it involves less pain, scarring and risk for infection compared with traditional open surgery.
 Also, MIS means the procedure can be done on an outpatient basis, making an overnight hospital stay unnecessary.

 Gynecologists were among the first physicians to use laparoscopy in treating patients.
-David Zisow, M.D., gynecologist and the Associate Chief of Minimally Invasive Surgery at Northwest Hospital, performed the first total laparoscopic hysterectomy at Northwest Hospital in 2005.
+David Zisow, M.D., F.A.C.O.G., gynecologist and the associate chief of Minimally Invasive Surgery at Northwest Hospital, performed the first total laparoscopic hysterectomy at Northwest Hospital in 2005.
 Since that time, he and other Northwest Hospital gynecologists have performed hundreds of MIS hysterectomies.
-In July 2010, Dr. Zisow completed the first robotically assisted total MIS hysterectomy at Northwest Hospital by using the da Vinci Surgical System.

-Hysterectomy is only one of many different gynecologic surgeries done by using minimally invasive methods.
+Hysterectomy is only one of many different gynecologic surgeries completed with minimally invasive methods.
 Treatments for urinary stress incontinence, female hernias and chronic pelvic pain can also be performed with MIS.
-These minimally invasive procedures may be performed using either traditional "straight stick" laparoscopic methods or with robotic assistance, depending on individual circumstances and physician preference.
+Minimally invasive procedures may be performed using either traditional "straight stick" laparoscopic methods or with robotic assistance, depending on individual circumstances and physician preference.